mterwill/mterwill.com/content/posts/the-many-meanings-of-the-dot.md

 echo "My PID is $$"
 echo "My parent's PID is $PPID"
 ```

-Notice `/tmp/getmypid` is an absolute file path.
-If our current working
-directory was `/tmp` we could also reference the same file as `./getmypid`.

 If we run it normally as an external program you'll notice that the PID is new
 (a subprocess) but the parent's PID is in fact our shell: